duplocloud/docs/faq.md

 {% hint style="info" %}
 DuploCloud is your extended DevOps team!
 We are available 24x7 on your Slack channel, by phone, and by email.
 {% endhint %}

+### Addressing Compliance Concerns in Sales Conversations

+When prospects express concerns about compliance with specific industry standards, such as ISO/SAE 21434:2021 for cybersecurity in road vehicles, DuploCloud's sales representatives are prepared to address these effectively.
+They acknowledge the importance of compliance, highlight DuploCloud's capabilities in assisting with achieving these standards, and provide examples of successful compliance case studies.
+For standards not directly supported, such as ISO 26262, DuploCloud transparently communicates its limitations while emphasizing its strengths in other compliance frameworks like SOC2 and ISO 27001.
+This approach not only addresses compliance concerns but also showcases the broader benefits of DuploCloud's platform, including DevOps process streamlining, security enhancement, and operational cost reduction.

 ### Can I make changes directly in the cloud account managed by DuploCloud?